Narcissistic personality disorder: Empirically verified subtypes

 Some research has indicated the existence of three subtypes of NPD, which can be distinguished by symptom criteria, comorbidity and other clinical criteria.
 These are as follows:

 Grandiose/overt: the group exhibits grandiosity, entitlement, interpersonal exploitativeness and manipulation, pursuit of power and control, lack of empathy and remorse, and marked irritability and hostility.
 This group was noted for high levels of comorbid antisocial and paranoid personality disorders, substance abuse, externalizing, unemployment and greater likelihood of violence.
 Of note, Russ et al. observed that this group "do not appear to suffer from underlying feelings of inadequacy or to be prone to negative affect states other than anger", an observation corroborated by recent research which found this variant to show strong inverse associations with depressive, anxious-avoidant, and dependant/victimised features.

 Vulnerable/covert: this variant is defined by feelings of shame, envy, resentment, and inferiority (which is occasionally "masked" by arrogance), entitlement, a belief that one is misunderstood or unappreciated, and excessive reactivity to slights or criticism.
 This variant is associated with elevated levels of neuroticism, psychological distress, depression, and anxiety.
-In fact, recent research suggests that vulnerable narcissism is mostly the product of dysfunctional levels of neuroticism.
+Recent research suggests that vulnerable narcissism is mostly the product of dysfunctional levels of neuroticism.
 Vulnerable narcissism is sometimes comorbid with diagnoses of avoidant, borderline and dependent personality disorders.

 High-functioning/exhibitionistic: A third subtype for classifying people with NPD, initially theorized by psychiatrist Glen Gabbard, is termed high functioning or exhibitionistic.
 This variant has been described as "high functioning narcissists [who] were grandiose, competitive, attention-seeking, and sexually provocative; they tended to show adaptive functioning and utilize their narcissistic traits to succeed."
-This group has been found to have relatively few psychological issues and high rates of obsessive-compulsive personality disorder, with excessive perfectionism posited as a potential cause for their impairment.
+This group has been found to have relatively few psychological issues and high rates of obsessive–compulsive personality disorder, with excessive perfectionism posited as a potential cause for their impairment.